Urban-Meteorology-Reading/UMEP-Docs/docs/source/processor/Solar Radiation Solar Energy on Building Envelopes (SEBE).rst

     Time zone needs to be specified.
 Positive numbers increase when moving east (e.g. Stockholm UTC +1).

-* Estimate Diffuse and Direct Shortwave Components from Global Radiation Tick this in if only global radiation is present.
+* Estimate Diffuse and Direct Shortwave Components from Global Radiation Tick this if only global radiation is present.
 Diffuse and direct shortwave components will then be estimated from global radiation based on the statistical model presented by Reindl et al. (1990).
 If air temperature and relative humidity is present, the statistical model will perform better but it is able to estimate the components using only global shortwave radiation.

 * Input Meteorological File
     Input meteorological data specifically formatted to be used in UMEP.
 This specific format can be created using UMEP  -> Pre-processing  -> Meteorological data  -> Prepare existing data.
 A dataset with **hourly** time resolution should be used for SEBE, preferably at least **one year in length**.
 The time should be in `LST <Abbreviations>` for the specific location to be modelled.
 Multiple years can also be used to improve the model outcome.
 Model output is dependent on the meteorological input data so if a short dataset is used, potential solar energy would be valid for that particular time period only.